Abnerlucasm/gerenciadorArquivos/README.md

 ## 📄 Licença

-Este projeto está sob a licença [INSERIR LICENÇA].
+Este projeto está sob a licença MIT.

 ## 🤝 Contribuição